 Make sure you keep the computer plugged in while doing this.

 By now, your computer should be working fine.
-But if it’s not, give the battery another two tries before you call it in.
+But if not, give the battery two tries before you call it in.

 Once it turns on, hit the refresh button several times.

 Additionally, you should check for a damaged power cord.
-If your power cord is damaged, you’ll have to replace it with a different one.
+If your power cord is damaged, replace it with a different one.

 3. Check if the PC monitor is functioning